bokkypoobah/TheSausages/README.md

 <hr />

-##### "draw a cruise missile flying through clouds with flames emitted from the rocket engine at the back, but replace the cruise missile with a long sausage with the ethereum logo and the letters GM embossed in gold on the sausage.
-Add a single goggly eye to the front of the cruise sausage"
+##### "arnold schwarzenegger terminator with black sunglasses and arm extended holding a long shotgun, but replace the gun with a long gun-shaped sausage with the ethereum logo and the letters GM embossed in gold on the side of the sausage gun.
+Add a single goggly eye to the front of the sausage gun"

 <kbd><img src="images/drawethereumgmterminator.png" /></kbd>